-*Source Euromonitor International Limited; Vitamins and Dietary Supplements, World, GBN, Retail Value RSP, 2012.
+*Source Euromonitor International Limited; Vitamins and Dietary Supplements, World, GBN, Retail Value RSP, % breakdown, 2013.

 Optimal well-being does not mean perfect health.
 Optimal well-being means adapting known inherited health risks and your current lifestyle to make the personal choices necessary to live your life as healthily as possible.
 For a personalised approach to being healthy, choose the best dietary, lifestyle, rest and relaxation habits for you – then, select supplementation products to support your healthy life.
 Nutrition and the pursuit of optimal well-being are at the heart of the NUTRILITE brand.